Instrumentation and Control Technology (ICTL)

 Credits: 1

-Corequisite: ICTL 215 or equivalent and departmental approval.
+Corequisite: Concurrent registration in, or previous successful completion of ICTL 215 or equivalent or departmental approval.

 Typically Offered: FALL